 Antibiotics have been around for many years and if your baby is 3 years or few months old then it is evident that you may get confronted to antibiotics 4 to 5 times in a year and may have fears and doubts about antibiotics.
 Moreover, many of you may have a habit of taking antibiotics on an old prescription.
 These habits are not good for your baby’s health.
 However, if antibiotics are used wisely, they can provide significant benefits.
 So, here I have put together 11 things that parents should know about giving antibiotics to their children.

 1. Never Prescribe On Your Own.

 Parents usually have a habit of self-prescribing antibiotics to their babies.
-This is a terrible habit and may prove harmful for the health of your baby.
+This is a terrible habit and may prove harmful to the health of your baby.
 Always consult your doctor before taking any kind of antibiotics.
 Your doctor will decide what form of treatment is best suited for your baby and if prescribing an antibiotic is necessary, he will then select the one that will work best for treating your specific infection.

 Parents think that taking antibiotics for a longer period may cause some side effects to their baby.
 Because of this thing in their mind, they stop the medication when symptoms seem to go away.
 Stopping the medication may allow some of the bacteria to continue to live and become resistant to the antibiotic prescribed to your baby.
 This will make it more difficult to treat any subsequent infections he will acquire in future.

 3. Never Save Your Medication For Reuse.

 If you think you can keep and reuse leftover antibiotics then you are totally wrong.
 The antibiotics should not be taken to treat any other illnesses.
 Do not merely take them when you feel sick.
 Moreover, the antibiotic that is in powder form gets expired within 7 days of their first use.